 Here is a list of things to do in Puebla’s historic center:

-- Stroll down the Alley of Frogs
+- Alley of Frogs – Absolutely yes!

-- Shop at Plaza Parian
+- Plaza Parian – Yes, visit!

-1. Hang out at Zocalo de Puebla (Central Plaza)
+1. Hang Out at Zocalo de Puebla (Central Plaza)

 Spend some time here in the evening.
 Because there are so many people out and about, it feels 100% safe.

-2. Discover the beautiful architecture of Puebla
+2. Discover the Beautiful Architecture of Puebla

 After you’ve made your rounds of the Zocalo, wander along the streets radiating out from the park.
 This is where you’ll find some of Puebla’s most beautiful architecture.